 - Two one-week workshops annually for training and development

-- Mentorship designed to enhance existing expertise and also to expand scholarship into novel domains
+- Mentorship to enhance existing expertise and to expand scholarship into novel domains

-The JPB Environmental Health Fellows are junior faculty or research scientists (preferably in their first appointment period) working on Environmental Health research as it relates to health disparities in disadvantaged communities.
+Fellows are junior faculty or research scientists (preferably in their first appointment period) working on Environmental Health research as it relates to health disparities in vulnerable communities.

-The JPB Environmental Health Fellows are individuals with particular commitment to scholarship, creativity and openness to new ideas and collaborative research aimed at mitigating social disparities in health.
+Fellows are individuals with particular commitment to scholarship, creativity and openness to new ideas and collaborative research aimed at mitigating environmental and social disparities in health.